dcdc-upm/dataset-publication-tutorial/README.md

 From this resource, we created a derived dataset: **Fatal Traffic Accidents in the City of Madrid (2024)**, obtained by filtering all accidents that did not result in at least one fatality.

 The tutorial, available in the `src` folder, provides a hands-on guide on how to:
-- Document a repository content according to standards and **FAIR principles** (Findable, Accessible, Interoperable, Reusable).
+- Document a dataset according to standards and **FAIR principles** (Findable, Accessible, Interoperable, Reusable).
 - Publish the dataset in open digital repositories.

 Supporting documentation is provided in the `docs` folder and should be reviewed before running the scripts.